Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 See note in component #7

 This component adds the cabin in High Hedge as one of the reward options from Duke Eltan.
-This house is used in various other mods (Ascalon's Questpack and Glam's NPC Pack), so you may want to not select it in-game as your reward if those mods are installed.
+This house is used in various other mods (Ascalon's Questpack and Glam's NPC Pack), so you may want to not select it in-game as your reward if those mods are installed and still using it.
+Installing it, however, shouldn't affect those mods.

 ------------------------------------------------------------------------
 9 Duke Eltan's reward - House in Beregost (Optional)